 Seeing Tomorrow: Insights About the Global, National and Regional Economy for 2017

-Saint Xavier University's Graham School of Management will host its Third Annual Economic Summit in partnership with the Federal Reserve Bank of Chicago on Friday, March 24 from 7:30 to 9 a.m. in Metropolitan Club's East Room in the Willis Tower (67th floor), 233 S. Wacker Drive, in downtown Chicago.
+Saint Xavier University's Graham School of Management hosted its Third Annual Economic Summit in partnership with the Federal Reserve Bank of Chicago on Friday, March 24 from 7:30 to 9 a.m. in Metropolitan Club's East Room in the Willis Tower (67th floor), 233 S. Wacker Drive, in downtown Chicago.

-A panel discussion, moderated by SXU's Dr. Monzurul Hoque, along with a Q&A will immediately follow and address the latest economic and financial events and policy changes in the U.S. markets.
+A panel discussion, moderated by SXU's Dr. Monzurul Hoque, along with a Q&A immediately followed and addressed the latest economic and financial events and policy changes in the U.S. markets.

-The panelists will also assess how recent forecasts fit our expectations for economic trends and policy changes.
-Snapshots of the latest data and upcoming market events will be available.
-Three key areas will be discussed: the U.S., Midwest and Chicagoland area.
+The panelists also assessed how recent forecasts fit our expectations for economic trends and policy changes.
+Three key areas were discussed: the U.S., Midwest and Chicagoland area.

-The goal of the 2017 Economic Summit is to enable financial managers to strategize and take advantage of these trends in a changing global society.
+The goal of the 2017 Economic Summit was to enable financial managers to strategize and take advantage of these trends in a changing global society.

 Economic Summit Panel Members